Q27 (New York City bus)

 The Q27 bus route constitutes a public transit line in Queens, New York City, running primarily along 46th Avenue, Rocky Hill Road and Springfield Boulevard between a major bus-subway hub in Flushing and Cambria Heights.
 The route is operated by MTA Regional Bus Operations under the New York City Transit brand.

 Service on the route that became the Q27 started in October 1928.
 Operated by the North Shore Bus Company until 1947, it originally went from Flushing to the Rosewood section of Bayside.
 Buses were extended to Queens Village in 1950, then to Merrick Boulevard in 1956; a further extension to 233rd Street in 1957 was short-lived.
 Rush hour peak-direction limited-stop service along the Q27 route was introduced in September 2001, and the route was extended from Queens Village to Cambria Heights in 2004 to replace Q83 service on Springfield Boulevard.
+Service on Kissena Boulevard and Holly Avenue was discontinued on June 29, 2025, and replaced with additional service on Parsons Boulevard and Sanford Avenue.